#OfficeGoals: Effective Team Communication

 • Communication consistency can go a long way in building confidence across your team.
 Sticking to one-on-one and group-meeting schedules, coming prepared with an agenda, and following through on captainships and other elements of accountability help reinforce consistency.

 • Through this consistency, staff also gain a reliable and open forum in which they can feel valued and appreciated for their insight and ideas.
+The resultant transparency can yield grassroots innovation that enhances operations and patient care.

 • Effective communication gives employees a voice — increasingly important for staff satisfaction — and can help not only curb conflict and misunderstandings but potentially reduce grievances and lawsuits.